JaneliaSciComp/SongExplorer/README.md

 menu to find any differences in the density distributions.
 Click on any new hot spots you find in the detected clusters, and annotate sounds which are labeled as detected but not annotated.
 Create new word types as necessary.

+## Overlapped Classes ##

+So far we have assumed that songs of interest do not overlap, as is usually the case in a laboratory setting with just a single or small number of animals.
+In this case, the output taps of the neural network are considered mutually exclusive and a soft-max function is used to ensure that the probabilities across classes add to one at any given point in time.

+This assumption quickly breaks down in field recordings, however, where multiple individuals from multiple species may be present.
+In this case, we need to design the network's outputs such that each of them can be reinterpreted as indicating whether a song is present or not, and to do so independently of each other.
+Specifically, the soft-max across all outputs is replaced with an individual sigmoid function for each.

+To train a network in this fashion, a second set of labels must be used to indicate the absence of a class.
+So, for example, "mel-sine" from the tutorial above would be paired with "not_mel-sine", and similarly for "mel-pulse" and "not_mel-pulse, etc. (but *not* "not_ambient"!).
+These "not_" annotations don't necessarily have to be intervals in time during which no sound is present (i.e. are ambient), but rather just no song of that class is present.
+In fact, it's best to make "not_" annotations which also include sounds, and may even contain song from another class.

+Once you have annotated in this manner, select "overlapped" from the "loss" pull-down menu.
+Then enter the classes in `labels to use` as before, but do *not* enter the "not_" labels there-- rather, songexplorer will automatically use the "not_" annotations in the groundtruth folder corresponding to those classes in "labels to use" when "overlapped" is chosen.
+Then train a model and make predictions as before.
+You should then find that the probability waveforms do not necessarily add to one, and that the ethograms may be overlapped.

+For maximum flexibility, in the case that one of your class names naturally starts with "not_", the prefix used to indicate the absence of a class can be specified in your configuration.py file.
+See the variable named "overlapped_prefix", which defaults to "not_".

 ## Unsupervised Methods ##